 Writing letters and postcards to your recruit is not a violation of OPSEC or PERSEC.
+Sending letters through USPS with your recruit's address and your return address on letters is normal and doesn't violate OPSEC/PERSEC.
 Mail sent to recruit training facilities or A-Schools, both electronically or handwritten, is not a violation.
-USPS, Federal Express, and UPS follow high standards of security and privacy.
-Including your recruit's address and your return address on letters is normal and doesn't violate OPSEC/PERSEC - however, you are encouraged to discuss OPSEC/PERSEC with your loved one when they reach the fleet.
+The USPS, Federal Express, and UPS follow high standards of security and privacy.
+MondayDelivery and LetterTrac are both OPSEC/PERSEC compliant.

 Today, keeping information safeguarded is known as OPSEC or Operational Security.
 This is an incredibly important task for military members, military families and friends.
 We never know who may be listening or trying to gain information about our military.
 For this reason, it is always important to make sure that information doesn’t fall into the wrong hands.

 First and foremost, those who serve in the military should not be sharing sensitive information with others who are not in the military.
 It is important to realize that this may even include sharing pictures online.
 A seemingly innocent picture can actually provide a lot of information to the enemy including weapons systems and location.

 If those in the military do not share information with family members or friends, it is much less likely that they will slip up and say something that could put the military member or his unit in danger.
 He should always be aware of what he is saying when he is sharing information about his day.
 This is particularly true when he is away training or when he is deployed overseas.

 PERSEC is protecting your personal information.
 While the military is not as strict on PERSEC as they are on OPSEC, it is still an important aspect of security.
 PERSEC focuses on protecting information such as rank, your home address and information about your family.
 Generally, it is basic common sense that reminds you not to advertise that you are living alone or otherwise giving out personal information to others who you may not know.